8 great drinks to match with mince pies

 * Sweet sherry - again a traditional pairing and I think a good one.
 Sweet sherry - especially those labelled oloroso dulce is such an underrated drink.
 One of my favourites is Matusalem

 * Sweet madeira - less traditional than sherry, but just as delicious.
-Basic blended madeiras like Blandy’s Duke of Clarence, currently on offer at £9.50 at Tesco, are fine otherwise look for a Bual or Malmsey
+Basic blended madeiras like Blandy’s Duke of Clarence, currently on offer at £9.60 at Waitrose, are fine otherwise look for a Bual or Malmsey

 * Tawny port - you may be used to drinking a ruby port like a Late Bottled Vintage but why not try a nutty 10 Year Old Tawny for a change?
-Sainsbury's does a good own label one for around a tenner.
+Sainsbury's does a good own label one for £13.50.
 And Aussie Grant Burge makes a wicked rip-off which you should be able to find at a stockist near you through wine-searcher.com

 * Sweet port-like wines from the south of France like Banyuls, Rivesaltes and Maury - maybe a little harder to track down but ideal if you want something different